philz/avro/README.txt

  'ant jar' creates a jar in build/avro-X.X.jar
  'ant tar' makes a "release" with docs, jar, src, etc. in build/avro-X.X.tar.gz 'ant clean' removes all generated artifacts

+USING ECLIPSE

+To use Eclipse, use the "ant eclipse" target to trigger generating a .classpath file, and also trigger compilation (to pull in the maven dependencies, etc.)
+You must also make sure that your avro checkout directory is "avro".
+You should then be able to create an Eclipse project pointed to your checkout, and run the unit tests from Eclipse's runner.

+Note that the "Eclipse Builder" is configured to compile twice: once with Eclipse's built-in compiler, and another time with ant.
+Eclipse is happier this way, though the classpath is configured to ignore Eclipse's compilation.